OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

           endpoints.MapRazorPages();
         });
         '''
-    4.4 Add following code to use necessary namespaces
-      '''
-      using {Your_NameSpace}.SSO
-      using Microsoft.TeamsFx.Configuration;
-      '''

 5. Register your command in the Teams app manifest.
 Open 'Templates/appPackage/manifest.template.json', and add following lines under `command` in `commandLists` of your bot:
     '''